 Follow us on Twitter @Bridge2Biostats!

 The Bridge to Biostats Committee has developed multiple programs to reach students across NYC.
-Programs include a math/statistics enrichment course, a “Biostats Day” program, and a summer exposure program.
+Programs include a high school biostatistics/data literacy enrichment course in conjunction with BEAM (Bridge to Enter Advanced Mathematics), a 1-1/4 hour virtual “Biostats Day” outreach program targeted to students involved in STEM community partner organizations, and a biostatistics-specific track of MSK’s 6-week summer exposure program for NYC high school students.
 Read more about current and upcoming programs on the Programs page.

 To reach our target students, Bridge to Biostats partners with existing NYC programs that already serve this population.

 CUNY’s STEM Research Academy is a spring and summer program for NYC high school students to learn the skills necessary for and get hands-on experience in STEM research.